Skip to content

 SupplyReason trimmed bounded text, 1-500 chars; decider-input only every transition slice's reason

 Supply.kind is a bare str (1-50 chars, validated at the decider), not a VO, mirroring the AssetPort.signal_type and Procedure.kind precedents.
-Future graduation to a closed SupplyKind StrEnum once pilot vocabulary settles is a clean parser change; making it a VO first would break every type-annotated call site at promotion.
 Documented starter vocabulary: PhotonBeam, FELPulses, Neutrons, IonBeam, LiquidNitrogen, LiquidHelium, CompressedAir, CoolingWater, ChilledWater, ElectricalPower, ProcessGas, Vacuum, ComputePool.

 FSM